Python Loops

 These examples provide a basic overview of looping in Python.
 Depending on

-the specific task, you might choose between for
+the specific task, you might choose between for and while

 loops, and use loop control statements when needed